HeDeAnTheonlyone/Taglib/README.md

 I always add new tags to hopefully make it the biggest and best tags library to ever exist and to eventually cover everything you could potentially need.

+If you want to add some tags yourself, you can use references to other tags to make it easier to write them and then at the end run the `tag_dereferencer` to automatically convert tag references to the actual entries in that tag.
+The executable has to be in the root directory of Taglib to work.

 If you consider using this library in your data pack please mention this pack.